kamalmukhalalaty/Portfolio/README.md

 - 📫 How to reach me:
   - Email: kamalmukhalalaty@gmail.com
   - Linkedin: https://www.linkedin.com/in/kamalmukhalalaty/

+# Projects:

+## Project 1: Salary Prediction Challenge Kaggle

+The challenge objective: tell a data story about a subset of the data science community represented in the given survey, through a combination of both narrative text and data exploration.
+A “story” could be defined any number of ways, and that’s deliberate.
+The challenge is to deeply explore (through data) the impact, priorities, or concerns of a specific group of data science and machine learning practitioners.

+I decided to do both the data exploration and build a predictive model using logistic regression to predict the salaries of the survey participants.

+This project involved:
+- Data cleaning, wrangling and manipulation
+- Imputation of missing values
+- Statistical Analysis
+- Data exploration
+- Visualization
+- Hyperparameter Tuning
+- Bias-Variance Tradeoff Analyisis

+For more details on the challenge itself and the to source the input data please visit: https://www.kaggle.com/c/kaggle-survey-2019

 <!---
 kamalmukhalalaty/kamalmukhalalaty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.